Purpose of the LISN:

 1. Provide well defined RF impedance to the DUT.

-2. The 1μF & 50μH filter isolates the noise that is put on the power lines from the DUT from feeding back to the power supply.
+2. The 1μF & 50μH filter isolates the noise that is put on the supply lines by DUT from feeding back to the power supply / battery.

 3. Provide a low impedance path for the noise to be measured at the output port of the LISN coupling the interference voltage generated by DUT via 0.1μF to the analyzer or receiver.

 The role of the LISN is to isolate the DM current and CM current from the power supply, and to minimize the impact of the CM current by returning it to its sources.

 The wire harness inductance for large systems (aircraft) is 50μH whereas for small systems (automotive) is 5μH.
 However, the LISN selection criteria should be based on the frequencies of the measurements required.

 There are two types of V-LISN with different impedances.

 - 5 µH inductance (CISPR 16-1-2, CISPR 25, ISO 7637, SAE J1113-41, DO160) are normally used to measure equipment for vehicles, boats and aircrafts connected to on-boards mains with DC or 400 Hz.